-The Office of Residence Life, located in the Lauretta Taylor Gymnasium, offers a community environment to approximately 1150 students who reside in nine residence halls.
+The main office of Residence Life, located in the Rudolph Jones Student Center, offers a community environment to approximately 1300 students who reside in ten residence halls.
 Each hall is professionally and student staffed to assist residents by facilitating activities and helping to resolve problems.

-Fayetteville State University offers three suite style buildings and six common hall style buildings.
+Fayetteville State University offers four suite style buildings and six traditional hall style buildings.
 Residents are encouraged to make their living environment comfortable and personalized.